Patchwork53/DLSprint2022-Champion/README.md

 # DLSprint2022-Champion
-Winning Solution of DLSprint2022.
+Winning Solution of DLSprint2022, under the teamname -- *YellowKing* (*YKG*).
 The task was Automatic Speech Recognition on the Common Voices BN dataset.
 The model we used was wav2vec2.

 ### Competition Link and Final Leaderboard
 [DLSprint2022 Kaggle](https://www.kaggle.com/competitions/dlsprint/discussion/349991)